CalColistra/AttendanceApp/README.md

-This is an application that provides an easy and efficient way for marking attendance.
+This is an application that provides an easy and efficient way for marking attendance in classroom scenarios.